 - over 25 kg (applies to "unmanned aerial systems" only).

 The competent authority may permit exemptions from the prohibitions if the operation does not pose any risk to aviation safety or to public safety and order, especially in the form of an infringement of the provisions governing data protection and nature conservation, and due regard is paid to protection against aircraft noise.
 Especially in cases where beyond visual line of sight operations are planned, the authorizing authority will request that an objective safety assessment be submitted.

-- Requirement to give way: Unmanned aerial systems and model aircraft will be required to give way to manned aircraft and unmanned free balloons.
+- Requirement to give way: Unmanned aerial systems and model aircraft are required to give way to manned aircraft and unmanned free balloons.

-- Use of video goggles: Flights using video goggles will be permitted if they are at an altitude of up to 30 metres and the device does not weigh more than 0.25 kg or it is in the visual line of sight of another person who is able to warn the operator of any danger.
-These will be deemed to be visual line of sight operations.
+- Use of video goggles: Flights using video goggles are permitted if they are at an altitude of up to 30 metres and the device does not weigh more than 0.25 kg or it is permanently in the visual line of sight of another person who is able to warn the operator of any danger.
+These are deemed to be visual line of sight operations.